cloudposse-archives/terraform-aws-kops-aws-alb-ingress/README.md

 It will provision an IAM role with the required permissions and grant the Kubernetes servers the permission to assume it.

-This is useful to run on Kubernetes Ingress backed with AWS ALB .
+This is useful to run on Kubernetes Ingress backed by AWS ALB.

 The module uses [terraform-aws-kops-metadata](https://github.com/cloudposse/terraform-aws-kops-metadata) to lookup resources within a Kops cluster for easier integration with Terraform.